-The majority of PNT solutions can be scaled to meet the requirements of all three categories, depending on the system design and available budget.

-The word backup is used in this report for simplification but ERPS could be designed as a redundant or contingent system, depending on the specifics of each location.
-Each administration will need to consider which category is right for its needs and the degree of risk in the waters served.

-“This may need some wordsmithing but I’d like to get across that the three categories are there and that calling a system any one option at this stage doesn’t mean it can’t be designed to work as one of the others.
-Noting that ERPS is going to be location dependent so designing it as a redundant system is likely to be very expensive and need significant infrastructure. “

-“I’m also questioning in my mind whether the redundant system definition includes the worldwide nature of GNSS, in which case ERPS couldn’t do that – of whether it doesn’t and then ERPS could possibly provide the level of performance in a smaller location with enough infrastructure.
-Am I just confusing matters here by trying to add this?”

 Further information on the need for resilience is provided by IALA Recommendation on Resilient Position, Navigation and Timing, R1017, Edition 1, 2018.” and subsequent guidelines

-INTRODUCTION TO ENHANCED RADAR POSITIONING
+INTRODUCTION TO ENHANCED RADAR POSITIONING SYSTEM

 ERPS is a simple concept in which the eRacon provides absolute position information encoded in its response signal to the eRadar.
 The concept is similar to what navigators would do by hand, using radar target azimuth and distance to triangulate a vessel’s position. eRacons are essentially normal racons modified to encode their identification and position into the signal response to the radars that interrogate them.